 However, for heating systems that must be put on manually, you may want to know at what temperature should you turn on the heat to keep your room comfortable.

 What’s the Right Temperature for My Home?

 We can’t single out a specific temperature and call it ideal for every home.
-What you consider the comfortable temperature for you will definitely not be comfortable for everyone else in your neighborhood.
-You might call 18 degrees Celsius toasty and amazing for your home, only to visit a friend who doesn’t find comfort living in a room with such temperature.
+What you consider a comfortable temperature for you will not be comfortable for everyone else in your neighbourhood.
+You might call 18 degrees Celsius toasty and excellent for your home, only to welcome a friend who doesn’t find comfort staying in a room with such a temperature.

-However, the basis here should be on making sure your room’s temperature falls within the range specified ideal for everyone.
+However, the basis here is to make sure your room’s temperature falls within the specified range ideal for everyone.
 And that range falls between 18 degrees Celsius and 20 degrees Celsius.

 So, whether it’s summer, spring, or winter, don’t hesitate to put on your heating system when the temperature falls below 18 degrees Celsius and off when it goes past 21 degrees Celsius.

 What Should Be the Driving Force For You to Turn Your Heating System On or Off?

 You must not subscribe to everyone’s opinion to decide when to turn on the heat.
 It’s your home, and the comfort you want to achieve is entirely personal.
 However, three core aspects dictate the decision to turn on a heating system, and they include: